lattrommi/info/README.md

 # info
-various info files used for troubleshooting <br>
+various info files used for troubleshooting, primarily via internet forums. <br>

-if you see some that probably shouldn't be public, i'd appreciate being told. <br>
+if you see information that probably shouldn't be public, i'd appreciate being told. <br>
-if messaging here works, cool  <br>
+if messaging here works, cool! do that!  <br>
-y!
-G or proton work better  <br>
+lattrommi at y!
+G∞gle or protonmail work too, much better in fact.  <br>
+i check them almost daily, with occasional lapses lasting 2-4 days. <br>

-i frequently don't know what i'm doing. <br>
+i frequently don't know what i'm doing. please be kind. or don't, i'm not your boss. <br>
+i'm poor and unemployed, so if you're a "hacker" in the mass media definition of the word:  <br>
-i'm poor and unemployed - nothing worth stealing. <br>
+  * i have nothing worth stealing. <br>
-i break my computer easily - miners and bots are short lived (like my os) <br>
+  * i break my computer easily - miners and bots are short lived  <br>
-i'm awkward - social engineering will only provide depression <br>
+  * i'm awkward - social engineering will only provide depression and your phishing nets will be empty <br>
-i have no family - your phishing nets will be empty <br>
+  * if you think i have intellectual property to harvest - lol <br>

-if you find my dignity, keep it. you deserve it <br>
+if you happen find my dignity, keep it. you deserve it! <br>
-if you think i have intellectual property to harvest - lol <br>

-is it pronounced "giT-hub" or "gəheth-oōb"?
+final thoughts: is it pronounced "giT-hub" or "gəth-oohb"?